Watch out for these Common EITC Errors!

 - Social Security number or last name mismatches.
 Look at the Social Security card of everyone listed on your return to make sure it matches how Social Security Administration lists the name and to double check the number.
 Read more about Social Security Numbers and EITC here.

 - Filing as single or head of household when married.
 Unsure about your tax filing status?
-Use the Interactive Tax Assistant, “What is My Filing Status?” to find out!
+Use the EITC Assistant to find out!
 Or, use the Spanish version of the EITC Assistant.

 - Over or under reporting of income or expenses.
 Be sure you have all your Forms W-2, W-2G, 1099 MISC, and any other income records, even if not reported on a form, before your file your return.
 And, you are required to take off all business, farm or other income-related expenses from your income.